jeremybatesDC/jeremybatesDC/README.md

 - The Vast of Night
 - Demolition Man

-## 🎄 Best Christmas Movies According to Science 📽️
+## 🎄 Top 5 Christmas Movies According to Science 📽️
 - The Night Before
 - Scrooged
 - Muppet Christmas Carol
 - Gremlins [yeah, you heard me]
 - Die Hard [Yippee-ki-yay, motherfucker]

-## 📺 Best Simpsons Episodes According to Science 🤣
+## 📺 Top 5 Simpsons Episodes According to Science 🤣
 - New Kid on the Block
 - Rosebud
 - Last Exit to Springfield
+- Duffless
+- Whacking Day

-## 📱 Best Phones of All Time 🏅
+## 📱 Top 5 Phones of All Time 🏅
 - Kyocera 6035
 - Nokia n93
 - ... pocket pc slider